 SMDs are smaller than their traditional through-hole counterparts.
 They are often square, rectangular or oval in shape, with very low profiles.
 Instead of wire leads that go through the PCB, SMDs have small leads or pins that are soldered to pads on the surface of the board.
 This eliminates the need for holes in the board and thereby allows both sides of the board to be more fully populated with components.

 The manufacture of PCBs using SMT is similar to that for components with leads.
 Small pads of silver or gold plate or tin-lead are placed on the board for attaching the components.
 Solder paste, a mixture of flux and small balls of solder, is then applied to the mounting pads by a machine similar to a computer printer.
-Once the PCB is prepared, SMDs are placed on it using a machine called a pick-and-place machine.
-The components are fed to the machine in long tubes, on rolls of tape or in trays.
-These machines can attach thousands of components per hour; one manufacturer advertises a rate as high as 60,000 cph.
+Once the PCB is prepared, SMDs are placed on it using a pick-and-place machine.
+The components are fed to the machine in long tubes, on rolls of tape, or in trays.
+These pick-and-place machines can pick SMD device and place onto PCBs at rates of thousands of components per hour (cph); one manufacturer advertises a rate as high as 60,000 cph.

 Because of the small size of SMD resistors, there is often not room for the traditional color band code to be printed on them.
 Therefore, new resistor SMD codes were developed.
 The most commonly seen codes are the three and four digit system and an Electronic Industries Alliance (EIA) system called EIA-96.

 In these systems, the first two or three digits indicate the numerical resistance value of the resistor and the last digit gives a multiplier.
 The number of the last digit indicates the power of ten by which to multiply the given resistor value.
 Here are some examples of values under this system.

 The letter "R" is used to indicate the position of a decimal point for resistance values lower than 10 Ω. Thus, 0R5 would be 0.5 Ω and 0R01 would be 0.01 Ω.